lukehedger/bayse/README.md

 # Bayse

 Bayse is a straight-forward, ever-evolving, hyphen-loving project starter template.
 In its most basic form it is an HTML boilerplate with a CSS grid system and RequireJS.
 You've then got the option to add CoffeeScript and/or Myth - with Gulp as the build system.
+It also has a built-in, synchronised server with BrowserSync.
 Templating with Ractive is coming soon too.

 ## Stack